 HOW WILL BUS BOARDING HAPPEN DURING THE DEMONSTRATION?

 One of the goals of the demonstration is to test how buses will work if Peachtree Street has fewer lanes for vehicles.
 The Route 40 MARTA bus runs along Peachtree Street and will continue to run throughout the demonstration project.
 The bus will pick up and drop off passengers in marked locations.
 Passengers will board at street level in the outer lanes that have been repurposed as public space during the demonstration project.
 MARTA buses are capable of loading all passengers from street level using lifts.
 ADA-compliant temporary curb ramps will also be installed at the mid-block locations to ensure access to the stop locations.
 In Phase 2, seating will be added at bus stops to improve the rider experience.
+The City is coordinating with MARTA throughout Phase 1 to identify any opportunities to help its operations.

 HOW WILL VEHICLE TRAFFIC BE IMPACTED?